dmrokan/gsl4godot_gsl/doc/integration.rst

 * P. Gonnet, "Increasing the Reliability of Adaptive Quadrature Using Explicit Interpolants", ACM Transactions on Mathematical Software, Volume 37 (2010), Issue 3, Article 26.

+The fixed-point quadrature routines are based on IQPACK, described in the following papers:

+* S. Elhay, J. Kautsky, Algorithm 655: IQPACK, FORTRAN Subroutines for the Weights of Interpolatory Quadrature, ACM Transactions on Mathematical Software, Volume 13, Number 4, December 1987, pages 399-415.

+* J. Kautsky, S. Elhay, Calculation of the Weights of Interpolatory Quadratures, Numerische Mathematik, Volume 40, Number 3, October 1982, pages 407-422.